Loading...

 Degree Requirements

-In order to receive the BS degree, the student must have fulfilled all the GER and major requirements and have completed at least 124 US credit hours (248 ECTS) with an overall G.P.A of 2.0 or better.
-All Biological Sciences students must complete two-semester sequence Thesis I and Thesis II course.
+In order to receive the BS degree, the student must have fulfilled all the GEP and major requirements and have completed at least 124 US credit hours with an overall G.P.A of 2.0 or better.
+All Biological Science majors must complete a two-semester course sequence: Thesis I and Thesis II.
 According to NECHE Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
-As a consequence, all candidates for an ACT degree must have been in residence at the College for at least during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses
+As a consequence, all candidates for an ACT degree must have been in residence at the College for at least during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.

 Open University degree structure